-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-If installed, remove the front bezel. - CAUTION: To maintain proper system cooling, drive blanks must be installed in all empty drive slots. - CAUTION: Mixing drive blanks from previous generations of PowerEdge servers is not supported.
+- 1. Follow the safety guidelines listed in Safety instructions on page 66. - 2.
+If installed, remove the front bezel.

+CAUTION: To maintain proper system cooling, drive blanks must be installed in all empty drive slots.

+CAUTION: Mixing drive blanks from previous generations of PowerEdge servers is not supported.